Mistiquehim/ToDo-List/my-app/README.md

 In this application Node js (V:- 16.13.1) is used to serve.

-The application is deployed on Heroku
+The application is deployed on Heroku: https://todo-list-app-getir.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.